 We feature various icons of sports in this series, and this fabled quarterback perfectly fits the mold.
-In fact, with the Pack’s 4-0 start to the 2020 NFL season, it seems most appropriate to feature the late Bart Starr.
+In fact, with the Packers posting an NFC-best 13-3 record this season, it seems most appropriate to feature the late Bart Starr.
 There aren’t many athletes that are revered the way he is, especially among Green Bay Packers fans.
 A legend forever sporting the Pack’s green-and-gold, the first-ballot Hall of Famer passed away on May 26, 2019 at the age of 85.

 Not all legends hit the ground running in their early playing days.
 The same can be said for Starr.
 Selected in the 17th round of the 1956 NFL Draft by the Green Bay Packers, Starr began his NFL journey as a backup.
 He then split the starting role with Babe Parioli through the 1958 season.
 It wasn’t until 1959 when Vince Lombardi took over Green Bay’s head coaching that Starr was named the starting QB over Lamar McHan.
 The 6′ 1″ signal-caller would not relinquish that title for the next 12 seasons.